oasis-open/cti-stix-elevator/docs/cyber-observables.rst

 in CybOX 2.x.
 In addition, many CybOX 2.x properties are not available in the ``network-traffic`` object.

+When converting network cyber observables, the elevator will often infer entries of the ``protocols`` property.

 Notice that although both STIX 1.x and 2.x have object types to represent TCP packets, they are not compatible, so no conversion is made.